Diocesan Sanctuary of Our Lady of Guadalupe: History

 The cornerstone of the cathedral was laid on February 2, 1898, the feast of Candlemas, by the second bishop of Zamora, Don Jose Ma.
 Càzares y Martinez.
 The architectural plan is attributed to the Zamoran architect Jesús Hernández Segura.
 The diocese had been established in 1862 and needed a cathedral.

 Beginning

-The construction started in 1898, with a crew of more than 300 men working on the site.
-It was designed in the neogothic, or gothic revival style with an unusual twist, a dome over the crossing.
-The cathedral would contain 5 extensive naves, 4 of which had been roofed over by the end of 1910; vast amounts of quarry stone were required in order to accelerate the work.
+Construction started in 1898, with a crew of more than 300 men working on the site.
+It was designed in the Gothic Revival style with an unusual twist, a dome over the crossing.
+The cathedral would contain five extensive naves, four of which had been roofed over by the end of 1910; vast amounts of quarry stone were required in order to accelerate the work.

 Abandonment

 The Mexican Revolution brought problems to Zamora, and to the country as a whole.
 In 1914 the work of construction was suspended due to the revolution and later, the Cristero War, for an indefinite time.